 By default, to distribute traffic to instances, the

-different instance.
+go to a different instance.
 All packets for a connection are directed to the same

 instance until the connection is closed.
 Established connections are not taken

-connections from a client to go to the same instance.
-See
+You can choose a different session affinity setting if you need multiple connections from a client to go to the same instance.

 Target pools can only be used with forwarding rules that handle TCP and UDP traffic.
 For all other protocols, you must create a target instance.
 You must create a target pool before you can use it with a forwarding rule.
 Each project can have up to 50 target pools.

-Network Load Balancing supports Cloud Load Balancing Autoscaler, which allows users to perform autoscaling on the instance groups in a target pool based on CPU utilization.
+Network Load Balancing supports Cloud Load Balancing Autoscaler, which allows users to perform autoscaling on the instance groups in a target pool based on backend utilization.
 For more information, see Scaling based on CPU utilization.

 The health checker continues to query unhealthy instances, and returns an